-The bridge replacement project is a catalyst for other major improvements to the Capital Blvd. corridor - the most travelled gateway into downtown Raleigh.
+The bridge replacement project is a catalyst for other major improvements to the Capital Blvd. corridor - the most traveled gateway into downtown Raleigh.
 In an effort to ensure that future development is reflective of our goals, city leaders in 2012 adopted the Capital Boulevard Corridor Study, an outline of recommendations for transforming the gateway.
 The study provides specific strategies for revitalizing, redeveloping, and renewing the Capital Blvd. corridor from downtown north to the I-440 interchange.

-In alignment with the study, and the Downtown Plan, the city will be making improvements within the corridor while the NCDOT bridge replacement project is underway.
+In alignment with the study and the Downtown Plan, the city will be making improvements within the corridor while the NCDOT bridge replacement project is underway.
 This includes the replacement of aging water and sewer lines, streetscape improvements, the construction of a new park, and the restoration of an existing stream that runs through the corridor.
 The city will also be increasing the size of the main interceptor serving downtown, which will help to prevent sewer overflows and is designed to support additional growth in the area.

 In an effort to minimize the impacts to residents and businesses, the city’s improvements will be done concurrently with the NCDOT project.
 This will reduce the amount of time needed for street and/or lane closures, and significantly reduce the overall cost of improvements.

 Water and Sewer Line Replacement